LandSandBoat/lsb-wiki/Staff-Conduct.md

 # 9. Representation
 As an official member you represent the project, even when you are interacting with the community "outside" of any sanctioned servers or other communication services we use.
 This includes websites we do not have a presence on. *_You are expected to behave in the same professional manner elsewhere in the community that you would with us._*

 This applies to _all_ GitHub repositories, Discord servers, or websites related to FFXI which are open to the general public.
 For example, do not make disparaging comments about a community member in another Discord server for a "private" server, even if that person is not a member of the server.
-You do not know that person's acquaintances, or if the person will later join that server and see that a Project Topaz member has made disparaging comments about them.
+You do not know that person's acquaintances, or if the person will later join that server and see that a Topaz Next member has made disparaging comments about them.
 Such behavior will discourage them from contributing to us, and reflects negatively on the rest of us to third-party onlookers.

 While one-on-one conversation does not have the same reach as conversation in public, remember that you still reflect on us, even when in private.
 If your general behavior in private leaves people with a negative impression of you, that impression can influence their impression of the rest of us.
 We obviously can not police behavior of which we are not aware, but please try to be courteous to your fellow team members by not reflecting negatively on them.